 Born and raised in the San Francisco Bay Area, I’m a passionate supporter of global engagement and advocate for education equity.
-This blog originally began as a way to document my time teaching English in Chile through the Chilean government’s English Opens Doors Program many years ago, after graduating from college and earning a TEFL certification.
+This blog originally began as a way to document my time teaching English in Chile through the Chilean government’s English Opens Doors Program many years ago.
 It’s now a place to share observations and my experiences on the road, both in the U.S. and abroad.

-After many years supporting students in study abroad and ESL schools, I am currently a Fellow at a non-profit in Washington, DC, supporting environmental and Sustainable Development Goal (SDG) resources for K-12 teachers.
+After many years supporting students in study abroad, higher education, and ESL schools, I am currently a Senior Fellow at a non-profit in Washington D.C. supporting environmental education and Sustainable Development Goal (SDG) resources for K-12 teachers.

-I hold an M.Ed. in Educational Leadership, with a focus in Comparative and International Education from Lehigh University.
+I hold an M.Ed. in Educational Leadership, with a focus in Comparative and International Education from Lehigh University and a B.A. in Journalism with a French minor from San Francisco State University.
 I am excited to collaborate with others in the field, so feel free to reach out at: andreamichelle06 [at] gmail [dot]com or on Twitter: @Andream_m